Alliedium/awesome-ansible/README.md

 ## Manual VM creation (Manjaro)
 - Follow the Manjaro installation steps from [lesson 22](https://github.com/Alliedium/devops-course-2022/blob/main/22_networks_vlan_opnsense_vms_25-oct-2022/practice.md)
-NOTE: Before converting the VM to template, run `ssh-copy-id` command from the proxmox node shell.
+NOTE: Before converting the VM to template, run `ssh-copy-id` command from the Proxmox node shell.
 In order to be able to make it, first edit `sshd_config` file on your Manjaro VM:
 ```
 sudo nano /etc/ssh/sshd_config